 Before you do anything else, develop a project team tasked with overseeing this ERP transition.
 This way, you’ll be prepared with the right resources as your vendors rolls out its new offering.

-More recently, Microsoft has taken steps to push on-premise users to the cloud by making the upgrade seem easy and attractive via product discounts and helpful mitigation tools.
+Many vendors encourage on-premise customers move to the cloud by making the upgrade seem easy and attractive via product discounts and helpful mitigation tools.

 Easy as it may seem, it’s still important to build a project team to manage this upgrade.
 We recommend looking for employees across multiple departments, giving priority to subject matter experts.
 These employees can help you gather ERP requirements and determine if the necessary functionality is available in the cloud.